-For nearly 20 years I have been a counsellor and psychotherapist accompanying clients on their unique journey of growth, change and achieving personal goals.
-Essentially my work is based in the humanistic and existential philosophies, approaches that place the inherent human dignity firmly in the center.
+For over 20 years I have been a counsellor and psychotherapist accompanying clients on their unique journey of growth, change and achieving personal goals.
+Essentially my work is based in the humanistic and existential philosophies, approaches that place the inherent human dignity firmly in the centre.

 People who choose individual therapy may wish to:

 - live happier and more fulfilled and meaningful lives

 - engage deeply with people and care for relationships

 - heal from childhood wounds and traumas

 - learn skills and strategies to meet challenges and crises

 - manage and recover from anxiety and depression